bjoernpl/bjoernpl/README.md

 - Some basic PHP, HTML, Javascript and CSS for creating some web plugins.

 ### Future plans
-I will soon be starting on my bachelor's thesis, where I will be using PyTorch to implement a model for speech synthesis which will approximate a persons voice using a face embedding.
-After completing this, I plan on gaining some experience by working on some open source projects.
+Currently working on my bachelor's thesis, where I am using PyTorch to implement a model for target speaker speech synthesis using a face image reference.

 ### Contact me
 Best way to reach me is via e-mail [bjoern.pl@outlook.de](mailto://bjoern.pl@outlook.de).